Table of Contents

 Tawas City has a quiet and peaceful charm to it.
 For a fun evening, eat at Tawas Bay Pizza Company and get drinks at the Boathouse Beer Co. & Boozery.

 Traverse City is one of the best small towns in Michigan for a reason.
-It not only is the “Cherry Capital of the World” but it is also known for producing award-wining Riesling wines.
+It not only is the “Cherry Capital of the World” but it is also known for producing award-winning Riesling wines.

 Take a drive north of Traverse City to Grand Traverse Winery.
 There are plenty of other things to do on this drive, including the Old Mission Lighthouse which is a fun place to take kids with a beach and swing set.